A new mixed finite-element method for $H^2$ elliptic problems: Numerical experiments

-To demonstrate the effectiveness of the monolithic multigrid preconditioner, Table \ref{tab:2D_timings1} presents iteration counts and CPU times to solution for both the multigrid-preconditioned FGMRES iterations and the use of a direct solver (MUMPS \cite{amestoy2001}, via the PETSc interface) for the unit square domain with $(u,\vec{v},\vec{\alpha}) \in DG_2(\Omega,\tau_h)\times RT_3(\Omega,\tau_h)\times RT_3(\Omega,\tau_h)$ and $\partial\Omega = \Gamma_0\cup\Gamma_3$.
-We note that the iteration counts for monolithic multigrid-preconditioned FGMRES are consistent through all runs and mesh sizes, and that the scaling of wall-clock time for this approach is $\mathcal{O}(N^2)$ or better throughout.
-While the direct solver is slightly faster for small mesh sizes, we see worse than $\mathcal{O}(N^2)$ scaling for the wall-clock time with MUMPS at larger mesh sizes, showing the expected behaviour.
-Moreover, as we vary the number of processors over which we parallelize the computation, we see that, for sufficiently large problems, we have good strong parallel scalability with the monolithic multigrid solver, although MUMPS is always faster than our multigrid implementation for this two-dimensional problem.
+\revisenew{Finally, we report on the effectiveness of the monolithic multigrid preconditioner proposed in Section~\ref{sec:multigrid}, using the exact solution, $u_{1ex}$.} To demonstrate the effectiveness of the monolithic multigrid preconditioner, Table \ref{tab:2D_timings1} presents iteration counts and CPU times to solution for both the multigrid-preconditioned FGMRES iterations and the use of a direct solver (MUMPS \cite{amestoy2001}, via the PETSc interface) for the unit square domain, with $(u,\vec{v},\vec{\alpha}) \in DG_2(\Omega,\tau_h)\times RT_3(\Omega,\tau_h)\times RT_3(\Omega,\tau_h)$ and $\partial\Omega = \Gamma_0\cup\Gamma_3$.
+We note that the iteration counts for monolithic multigrid-preconditioned FGMRES are consistent through all runs and mesh sizes, and that the scaling of wall-clock time for this approach is $\mathcal{O}(\revisenew{N})$ or better throughout.
+While the direct solver is faster for small mesh sizes, we see worse than $\mathcal{O}(\revisenew{N})$ scaling for the wall-clock time with MUMPS at larger mesh sizes, showing the expected behaviour.
+Moreover, as we vary the number of processors over which we parallelize the computation, we see that, for sufficiently large problems, we have reasonable strong parallel scalability with the monolithic multigrid solver, although MUMPS is always faster than our multigrid implementation for this two-dimensional problem.
 Table \ref{tab:2D_timings3} presents the case of $\partial\Omega=\Gamma_0\cup\Gamma_2\cup\Gamma_3$, $(u,\vec{v},\vec{\alpha}) \in DG_1(\Omega,\tau_h)\times RT_2(\Omega,\tau_h)\times RT_2(\Omega,\tau_h)$.
-As we increase number of processors from 4 to 16, we see better performance with the multigrid solver than the direct solver.
-Again, we have good strong parallel scalability with the monolithic multigrid solver, showing 3.98x speedup for the $1024^2$ mesh, while the direct solver (MUMPS) shows only 1.54x speedup.
+As we increase the number of processors from 4 to 16, we see better performance with the multigrid solver than the direct solver.
+Again, we have good strong parallel scalability with the monolithic multigrid solver, showing \revisenew{3.83x} speedup for the $1024^2$ mesh, while the direct solver (MUMPS) shows only \revisenew{1.55x} speedup.